 If you have gotten through the knothole, you should know that you are in rare company as so few get through that phase.
-If you then have created a healthy and profitable business, you are in elite company you as only about 10% of those companies make it past a few years.
+If you then have created a healthy and profitable business, you are in elite company you as so few of those companies make it past a few years.
 You truly are exceptional.
 You have created jobs for lots of people enhancing them and their loved ones, and helped the economy to grow among myriad other contributions you have made and enabled.
 Truly a wonderful accomplishment.
 On behalf of millions of others, I thank you.
 Keep up the great work!

 If you have not yet made it past these difficult hurdles, there are plenty of folks out there who can and want to help.
-Reach out, read a book, try some stuff, fail and try again, ask good questions.
+Reach out, read a book (maybe mine!), try some stuff, fail and try again, ask good questions.
 If you truly are out to solve a problem that is meaningful to enough people, it will happen.
 I believe what Alan Fine says about all of us in You ALREADY Know How To Be GREAT.
 Just remember that sometimes you need to get out of your own way.